aldrin-prog/mini-crm/README.md

 # **Mini-CRM Laravel Application**

 This is a simple Mini-CRM application built using Laravel, MySQL, and AdminLTE.
-It allows for CRUD operations on companies and employees, provides basic authentication, and includes multi-language support for English and Tagalog.
+It allows for CRUD operations on companies and employees, provides basic authentication, and includes .

 ## **Features**